jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 1. [Official documentation about reflection](https://kotlinlang.org/docs/reflection.html)
 2. [Reflection with Kotlin article](https://www.baeldung.com/kotlin/reflection)

-Two basic classes in Kotlin reflection is KClass and KType.
+Two original classes in Kotlin reflection are `KClass` and `KType`.

 [KClass](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-class/) represents a class.
 It contains information about a class name, constructors, members, and so on.

 [KType](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-type/) represents a type.
-It contains `KClass` and `type arguments` for generics types.
+It contains a `KClass` and a `type argument` for generics types.

-You can find and play all examples from this article in [this repo](https://github.com/jaitl/kotlin-reflection-examples).
+You can find and play all examples from this article in [this Github repository](https://github.com/jaitl/kotlin-reflection-examples).

 ## [Recipe 1](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/KClassTest.kt): How to get KClass
 ### Method 1: From a type